pyeventsourcing/eventsourcing/README.md

 ## Features

-* Domain event class
+* Domain event object class

-* Stored event class

-* Function to get the event topic from a domain event
+* Function to get the event topic from a domain event class

+* Function to resolve an event topic into a domain event class

 * Function to serialize a domain event to a stored event

-* Function to recreate domain event from stored event
+* Function to recreate a domain event from a stored event

+* Stored event object class

+* Abstract base class for stored event repository

-* Retrieval of all events for given entity ID
+* Retrieval of all domain events for given domain entity ID

-* Retrieval of all events for given event topic
+* Retrieval of all domain events for given domain event topic

-* Retrieval of single event for given event ID
+* Retrieval of single domain event for given event ID

+* Deletion of all domain events for given domain entity ID (forthcoming)

+* In-memory (simple Python object based) stored event repository

-* Abstract base class for stored event repository, and implementations for SQLAlchemy and Cassandra
+* SQLAlchemy stored event repository

 * ORM for stored event in SQLAlchemy

+* Cassandra stored event repository (forthcoming)

 * Column family for stored event in Cassandra (forthcoming)

 * Event store class, to append domain events to a stored event repository

-* Persistence subscriber class, listens for domain events and writes to an event store

 * Publish-subscribe mechanism, for in-process domain event propagation

-* Event sourced entity class, has domain events and a mutator that applies domain events to update instance state

-* Event player class, to reconstitute a domain entity by replaying all its domain events through a mutator
+* Persistence subscriber class

+* Abstract base class for event-sourced domain entities

-* Event sourced repository class, uses the event player for a particular domain entity class
+* Event player

-* Delete all events for given entity ID (forthcoming)
+* Abstract base class for event-sourced repositories

 * Snapshots of entity state at specific version (forthcoming)